Dominic-wells/Milestone-Project-2/README.md

 ## Site theme

-I wanted to avoid using visual effects that would be too distacting to users keeping the theme of minimalist aesthetics.
+I wanted to avoid using visual effects that would be too distracting to users while keeping the theme of minimalist aesthetics.

 ## Structure

-The site site will be a "One Pager" will all the information the users will need on one page
+The site will be a "One Pager" will all the information the users will need on one page

 ## Colour Scheme

-I wanted to use blacks and grays giving a nice contrast for readers.
+I wanted to use blacks and greys giving a nice contrast for readers.

 <img src="assets/readme-assets/coloursused.png">

 ## Typography

 Arimo was used with a default backup as sans-serif.
-I used 'Nothing You Could Do' with cursive to give the text under the logo a hand written look.
+I used 'Nothing You Could Do' with cursive to give the text under the logo a handwritten look.

 ## Skeleton